coderamen666/srd-v3.5-md/spells/magic-overview.md

 natural 20 (the d20 comes up 20) is always a success.

-**Voluntarily Giving up a Saving Throw:** A creature can voluntarily forego a saving throw and willingly accept a spell's result.
+**Voluntarily Giving up a Saving Throw:** A creature can voluntarily forego a saving throw and willingly accept a spell’s result.
 Even a character with a special resistance to magic can suppress this quality.

 **Items Surviving after a Saving Throw:** Unless the descriptive text